eslamelgourany/Data_Science_Capstone_Project/README.md

 3. Average income of the people who used the discount offer?
 4. Machine learning model that predicts whether or not someone will respond to an offer.

+More information can be found at Medium post: https://medium.com/p/d0dee921ea77/edit

 <!-- TOOLS -->

 ## Prerequisites <a name="Prerequisites"></a>